abhn/Crypto-Learnings/README.md

 - A key is of a constant length, say 128/192/256 bits for AES.

 #### Key derivation function (KDF)
-- Encryption functions require fixed length keys, but passphrases supplied by people are of arbitary lengths, which is a problem.
+- Encryption functions require fixed length keys, but passphrases supplied by people are of arbitrary lengths, which is a problem.
-- A key derivation function takes an arbitary length passphrase and converts it into a constant length key that is then supplied to the encryption function
+- A key derivation function takes an arbitrary length passphrase and converts it into a constant length key that is then supplied to the encryption function

 #### Symmetric Key
 - Same key is used for encryption as well as decryption